-Hildegard’s Medieval Diet, based on natural foods enjoyed in moderation and balance, are a great reference for some specific tips.
+Hildegard’s Medieval Diet, based on natural foods enjoyed in moderation and balance, is a great reference for some specific tips.

 Rule 4: Sharpen the Senses

 Live your life on purpose; set healthy goals; don’t allow life to “happen to you”.
 Contentment is something that can be maintained through cultivating a positive demeanor; it’s a choice we make many times, every day.

 Live your values with optimism and personal responsibility.
 Love your life.
 If you can’t love your life the way it is now, identify what you don’t love about it and change it.
 Some of the most profound changes begin with the smallest turns of the dial.